 Spotify and Apple Music are currently the go-to apps for anyone who is looking for a solid music streaming service.
-This has been the case for a number of years now but things could soon change thanks to Google.
+This has been the case for a number of years now.
+But things could soon change thanks to Google.
 The tech giant announced earlier this month that it is launching a new service called Youtube Music.
 This service replaces Google Play Music and is meant to be a direct competitor to Spotify and Apple Music.
 Not an easy task but Google believes it can pull it off.

 Google started rolling out the service just a few days after the announcement was made.
 However, Youtube Music is currently only available in a handful of regions.
 These include the United States, Australia, New Zealand, Mexico, and South Korea.
-Meanwhile, music lovers in the UK, Germany, Russia, Canada, France, Spain and a few other countries can also expect to see the service in the near future.
+Meanwhile, music lovers in the UK, Germany, Russia, Canada, France, Spain, and a few other countries can also expect to see the service in the near future.
 Google plans to add more countries to that list and launch Youtube Music worldwide sometime in the coming months.

 Youtube Music vs the Competition

 Another important selling point is that Youtube Music uses Google’s AI.
-The company claims that the software can make better recommendations based on factors such as mood, genre and even the activity you’re currently engaged in.
+The company claims that the software can make better recommendations based on factors such as mood, genre, and even the activity you’re currently engaged in.
 In theory, this means that you should get vastly different types of recommendations when you’re at the gym as opposed to when you’re out shopping.
-Google is constantly improving its AI so this feature will likely also improve in time.
+Google is constantly improving its AI so this feature will likely also improve over time.

 I’m a classic jack-of-all-trades author who loves to write about most topics, though gaming has always been my strong suit.
 That said, I definitely won’t turn down the chance to cover some juicy news involving superhero movies, Stephen King novels or space travel.
 Or robots.
 Or space-traveling superhero robots disguised as Stephen King.